Cedar Park High School: Marching band

-Cross Country
+Cross country

-The Cedar Park Timberwolves boys' cross country running team took eighth place at the 2008 Nike Cross National championships, and were ranked number 1 in the nation for boys' cross country as of Oct.
+The Cedar Park Timberwolves boys' cross country running team took eighth place at the 2008 Nike Cross National championships and were ranked number 1 in the nation for boys' cross country as of Oct.
 2, 2009.
 The boys' team won state in 2010.

-Boys' Lacrosse
+Boys' lacrosse

-The Cedar Park Timberwolves boys' 2017 team were undefeated in the central district of Texas, but only losing to 3 out of district games.
-The 2008 team posted a 7-0 district record and went 16-2 overall.
+The Cedar Park Timberwolves boys' 2008 team posted a 7-0 district record and went 16-2 overall.
 The team made it to the state championship weekend falling to eventual champion, Highland Park, 10-8 in the state semifinal.

 Robotics

-Cedar Park High School is home to FIRST Robotics Competition team 5052.
+Cedar Park High School is home to FIRST Robotics Competition team 5052 and FIRST Tech Challenge team 14361.
 The team was started in 2014 and has gone to world championships.
+Team 14361 was founded in 2018.
+The following year won Innovate 1 for GEMS league and Central Texas league.
+Also 5A UIL State champions and FTC Texas State Control 1 winners.
+WORLDS JEM, 11-0 Qualifiers, Captain of Seed 1: 17962 Ro2D2, 14503 Robo-Sapiens.

 Journalism

 Cedar Park High School's online newspaper, The Wolfpack, was ranked #8 for Distinguished Sites by School Newspapers Online with a total of 33 articles listed on Best of Sno in 2019.
 The Tracks yearbook and CPHS News Broadcast each received Bronze Stars in the 2022 ILPC ratings.
 In addition, the school's journalism programs have been recognized multiple times for UIL student leader awards, including Producer of the Year, Yearbook Editor of the Year, and twice for Online Newspaper Editor of the Year.